msracver/FCIS/README.md

 # TA-FCN
 Translation-aware Fully Convolutional Instance Segmentation

+Yi Li\*, Haozhi Qi\*, Jifeng Dai, Xiangyang Ji, Yichen Wei

+(\* Equal contribution.
+Work was done when Yi Li and Haozhi Qi were interns at MSRA)

 ### Introduction

 This is the repository for TA-FCN, which is the winning entry of [COCO segmentation challenge 2016](http://mscoco.org/dataset/#detections-challenge2016).